 The little girl in his lap jumped up and licked his face like an affectionate dog.
 He grimaced, pulling his slippery, smelly cheek away, thinking her tongue felt like a soggy piece of coarse sandpaper.
 Gross, he thought, as his efforts to avoid her darting, playful tongue went to no avail.
 She was relentless.

 The weight of the little girl became oppressive.
-She couldn't have weighed more than 20 pounds, but she felt as heavy as a medium-sized bear.
+She couldn't have weighed over 20 pounds, but she felt as heavy as a medium-sized bear.
 And come to think of it, she smelled like one too.
 He tried to push her off, but his efforts were fruitless.
 The little girl would not budge.
-She just sat there looking at him with playful grin and making odd barking sounds like an excited dog wanting to play a game of fetch.
+She just sat there looking at him with a playful grin and making odd barking sounds like an excited dog wanting to play a game of fetch.
 He stared quizzically.
 Then two words drifted into his minds-eye Oh fuck.

 His eyes popped open.
 Wide and bloodshot.
 He awoke nose to snout with a drooling, slobbering raptor that stood over him, licking his face.
 Lockspur's hands and feet went into a sudden feverish back peddling fury that propelled him out from under the creature and across the empty black room.
 He could see nothing.
 But he could hear the creature hopping up and down, leap fogging after him, making sounds like excited barking puppy.